 So we've established that golf shoes are essential, but can be good-looking too.
 Where do you go from here?
 As good luck would have it, we’ve rounded up the best golf shoes – both spiked and spikeless – right here in this handy guide…

-The best golf shoes, in order
+The best golf shoes, in order of preference

 FootJoy is probably the Number 1 golf shoe brand.
 They've been leading the way for years – since way back in 1857, in fact – and have brought all their manufacturing experience to these carbon golf shoes– “the most stable spikeless golf shoe we’ve ever built.”

 The hottest shoe on Tour just got better as the new Pro SL Carbon – often styled 'Pro|SL Carbon' – are built on the all-new Infinity Outsole.
 This boasts 30% more points of traction, with PowerHarness to wrap your foot in comfort, and a carbon-fibre inlay for added stability and to increase power into your golf swing.
 The Dual-Density (D2) midsole gives the perfect balance of stability and comfort.